Public sector spends £16.6bn directly with tech suppliers every year | Computer Weekly

 It is also building a digital platform for public sector technology buying.
 Dubbed the National Digital Exchange, the platform will give public sector organisations access to pre-approved technology deals at nationally negotiated prices.

-It will also allow public sector technology buyers to rate and review products, which others can view ahead of buying their own, and will include an artificial intelligence (AI)-powered engine, matching buyers with suppliers based on what they need.
+It will also allow public sector technology buyers to rate and review products, which others can view ahead of buying their own, and will include an artificial intelligence-powered engine, matching buyers with suppliers based on what they need.

-The government wants to open the market to more UK tech firms, setting a target to boost small business involvement in government contracts by 40% within three years.
+The government wants to open the market to more UK tech firms, setting a target to boost small business involvement in government contracts by 40% in three years.